apache/hudi/rfc/rfc-51/rfc-51.md

   - inserts/updates/deletes that written to log files are compacted into base files: the CDC data `op=I|U|D` will be persisted

-In summary, we propose CDC data to be persisted synchronously upon base files generation.
+In summary, we propose that CDC data should be persisted synchronously upon base files generation.
 It is therefore write-on-indexing for Spark inserts (non-bucket index) and write-on-compaction for everything else.

+- Note 1: CDC results can still be returned upon CDC-type query by doing on-the-fly inference, before compaction is performed.
+Details are illustrated in the [Read](#cdcread) section below.
-Note that it may also be necessary to provide capabilities for asynchronously persisting CDC data, in terms of a separate table service like `ChangeTrackingService`, which can be scheduled to fine-tune the CDC Availability SLA, effectively decoupling it with Compaction frequency.
+- Note 2: it may also be necessary to provide capabilities for asynchronously persisting CDC data, in terms of a separate table service like `ChangeTrackingService`, which can be scheduled to fine-tune the CDC Availability SLA, effectively decoupling it with Compaction frequency.

 #### Examples